SAP-samples/teched2023-AD266/exercises/ex3/README.md

 We want a user to be able to sign up for an event and when they do, the following things should happen:
 1. The user should get registered for the event.
 2. A learning goal should be automatically created for them in SuccessFactors.
-3. Any subsequent sessions that a user signs up for should also be registered and added as sub-goals to the goal.
+3. Any subsequent sessions that a user signs up for should also be registered and added as tasks to the goal.

 The `SignupHandler` is the entry point of the application.
 And `signUp` is the action that will be called when a user signs up for an event or a session.